MortenChristiansen/TypeBridge/README.md

 - [x] Support mapping from a type with more fields than the recipient
 - [ ] Verify that different mappings will not clash or cause ambiguities
 - [ ] Extending the source type with other types, merging the properties into the resulting output
+- [ ] Support mapping to and from records

 ## Features